In Iowa, you can register to vote or update your registration in four basic ways:

 Download a voter registration form.

-In Linn County, the pre-registration deadline is 10 days before general elections and 11 days before all other elections.
+In Linn County, the pre-registration deadline is 15 days before all elections.
 After that date, anyone wishing to vote, either absentee or at the polls, must go through the Election Day registration process.
 This process must be done in-person either at the Auditor's Office when voting absentee or at the polling location on Election Day.
 To avoid delays when voting, everyone is strongly encouraged to get registered or update their registration before the preregistration deadline.
 Voters who are not registered or have moved since the last time voting, may have to vote a provisional ballot if they cannot meet identification requirements at the polls.

 In Iowa, showing identification when registering to vote is required for those who missed preregistration and must follow the Election Day registration process.
 However, it is helpful to bring your Iowa driver license or nondriver ID, as our staff may ask for it to aid in processing your registration.